gpkash/5eOSRD/Worlds/Forgotten Realms/Prime Material Plane/Realmspace/Toril/Faerûn/Amn/Crimmor/Crimmor.md

 ### Prostitution

-While ladies of coin weren't proposing their services in the streets, the trade was still alive in the city.
-Hostesses of some clubs offered more than drinks, prostitutes looked for business in the Tymoran Trails inn, and a couple of brothels masquerading as boarding houses offered room visits from "house girls" for an extra fee.
+While "entertainers of coin" weren't proposing their services in the streets, the trade was still alive in the city.
+Hostesses of some clubs offered more than drinks, prostitutes looked for business in the Tymoran Trails inn, and a couple of brothels masquerading as boarding houses offered "room visits" for an extra fee.

 ### Festivals and Holidays